sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ### Adding roles to the access tag

-- access="netadmin" for all network-related 'config' commands and network-related 'show running-config' commands
+- No access tag will be added for all 'show' and 'show running-configuration' commands.
-- access="netadmin:operator" for all network related 'show' commands
+- access="netadmin" for all network-related 'config' commands.
-- access="secadmin" for all security-related 'config' commands, 'show' commands and 'show running-config' commands
+- access="secadmin" for all security-related 'config' commands.

 ## 5.2 RBAC New feature Implementation
 A new extension statement “user-role-priv” is added to specify the RBAC information.